 For a summary of the major changes between Oracle Database XE Release 11.2 and the previous release (10.2) and more information about using the Oracle Database XE user interface, see Oracle Database Express Edition Getting Started Guide.

 This document covers the following topics:

-This section discusses upgrade issues.
+This section discusses issues relating to:

 The last released version of XE was XE 10.2.
 The following describes upgrade support for XE:

-Migration from XE 10.2 to XE 11.2 is supported and described in your installation guide, see Oracle Database Express Edition Installation Guide for Microsoft Windows or Oracle Database Express Edition Installation Guide for Linux x86-64.
+Migration from XE 10.2 to XE 11.2 is supported and described in your installation guide.
+See Oracle Database Express Edition Installation Guide for Microsoft Windows or Oracle Database Express Edition Installation Guide for Linux x86-64.

 This section lists known bugs for this release.